SynthstromAudible/DelugeFirmware/docs/community_features.md

 	 - A new in-key only layout that removes out of scale buttons
 	 - New way to change scale in keyboard mode: Hold "SCALE" and press "SELECT" knob
 	 - New way to change scale root note in keyboard mode: Hold "SCALE" and turn "SELECT" knob
-	 - A new menu to select the default Layout has been added in Shift+Selection Encoder -> Defaults -> UI -> Song -> Layout
+	 - A new menu to select the default Layout has been added in Shift+Selection Encoder -> Defaults -> UI -> Keyboard -> Layout

 ##### 4.4.1.3 - Highlight Incoming Notes